PaulGilchrist/angular-libraries/projects/angular-pipes-module/README.md

 # angular-pipes-module

-This library contains reusable Angular pipes.
+This library contains reusable Angular pipes for sorting and filtering.